arangodb/arangodb/tests/README.md

 - restore it to a fresh SUT
 - check data

-Since many create & check functions should be common to *all* suites, the default behavior is to enable them, and only blacklist them out if unsupported.
+Since many create & check functions should be common to *all* suites, the default behavior is to enable them, and only exclude them if unsupported.

 The individual files to be used are controlled by code in the testsuite like this: